meritamen/open-product/README.markdown

-# extensible
+# open-product

-Extensible data types by using type system to encode the extra information.
+Open product data types by using type system to encode the extra information.